rothdearl/pyline/README.md

-  --show-tabs                           show tabs as >·· --pif                                 treat piped input as file names --iso                                 if --pif, use ISO-8859-1 for encoding instead of UTF-8 --name-only                           if --pif, display just the file name when find or exclude patterns are found
+  --show-tabs                           show tabs as >·· --pif                                 treat piped input as file names --iso                                 if --pif, use ISO-8859-1 for encoding instead of UTF-8 --name-only                           if --pif, show just the file name when find or exclude patterns are found

 search options:
   -f, --find pattern [pattern ...]      find lines that contain any pattern